PortsMaster/PortMaster-New/ports/air/README.md

 ## Notes
 Air Standard Edition has an [English Patch](https://winter-confetti.blogspot.com/2014/04/air-standard-edition-2005-english-patch.html).
 Other versions and patches are untested.

-This port is marked experimental because we can't save and load games due to the inability to display the right-click context menu.
+The save and load menu is currently broken on widescreen devices.

 ## Default Gameplay Controls
 | Button | Action |